The data and modelling objects created in this notebook can be downloaded directly to save computational time.

 But PPCs can still give valid insights into model inadequacy:

-These plots show that the model still tends to predict well.
+These plots show that the model clearly gives a better fit to the data compared to the Poisson model above.
 But there are some more worrying and pressing matters we can address with this model.
 Inspect the summary to see what I mean:

 summary(model2)